meilisearch/specifications/text/0029-ndjson-indexation.md

 TBD

 ## 3. Future possibilities
-- Provide an interface in the future dashboard to upload JSOn data into an index.
+- Provide an interface in the future dashboard to upload NDJSON data into an index.
 - Set a payload limit directly related to the type of files.
 Currently, the payload size is equivalent to [JSON payload size](https://docs.meilisearch.com/reference/features/configuration.html#payload-limit-size).
 Metrics on feature usage and configuration update should help to choose a better suited value for this type of file.